reactjs/react.dev/src/content/blog/2024/10/21/react-compiler-beta-release.md

 ## We recommend everyone use the React Compiler linter today {/*we-recommend-everyone-use-the-react-compiler-linter-today*/}

-React Compiler’s eslint plugin helps developers proactively identify and correct [Rules of React](/reference/rules) violations. **We strongly recommend everyone use the linter today**.
+React Compiler’s ESLint plugin helps developers proactively identify and correct [Rules of React](/reference/rules) violations. **We strongly recommend everyone use the linter today**.
 The linter does not require that you have the compiler installed, so you can use it independently, even if you are not ready to try out the compiler.

 To install the linter only: